 The basic rule is take in what your body is telling you.
 Unless you have been given a specific diet plan, you may eat what you wish, even the day of surgery.
 Beware of nausea or queasiness the day of surgery, though.
 Some find it easier to digest bland foods, light foods, or predominantly liquids that evening.
 As you feel better, however, you can eat whatever seems good to you.
+We suggest a low fat diet until you return for your postop appointment.
 Make sure you stay hydrated, and avoid excessive caffeine.
 Also, no alcohol if you are taking prescription pain medications.

 Usually surgical wounds will have either glue or steri-strips (butterfly tapes) on them, often covered with gauze.
 Glue, steri-strips, or waterproof plastic dressings can all get wet the day after surgery (unless your surgeon advises differently).
 Wounds with visible staples or sutures can get wet in the shower after 48 hours.
 Do not submerge your wound (tub bathing or swimming) for one week.
 While soap will not harm the wound, do not scrub it.
 Do not apply peroxide or other chemicals unless you have been told to do so by your doctor.
 After 48 hours, change or remove gauze dressings or Band-aids.
 Do not leave soiled or wet dressings on the wound beyond 48 hours.
 Most wounds can then remain uncovered, unless you have been told otherwise.
 Light gauze covering to prevent chafing is acceptable if you wish.
 You may notice a slight drainage (usually pink or reddish in color) from the incision site.
 This is normal and not a cause for concern.
 Light pinkness immediately surrounding the incision, and not spreading over time, is normal.
 Bruising is common and may extend for up to an inch.
 Spreading redness, progressive swelling with bruising, and malodorous drainage are not normal and should prompt a call to our office.